 Situations That May Lead To Governmental Liability

-Some of the situations that often lead to governmental liability include:
+Some of the circumstances that often lead to governmental liability include:

 - Property injuries on governmental property, such as slip and falls, injury from broken elevators or escalators, or fires, or wrongful eviction